Andy20178/DCL/README.md

-Here is your README, organized and translated into clear, professional English.
-Chinese sections are also translated and formatted for consistency.

----

 # 🚀 Source Code for Disentangled Counterfactual Learning for Physical Commonsense Reasoning (NeurIPS 2023) 🧠

 Welcome to the official repository for our NeurIPS 2023 paper!
 This README will guide you through the setup and execution of our experiments.